BethiAarthi/todolist/README.md

 # Simple To-Do List Application

 This is a simple To-Do List application built using Python and Tkinter.
 It allows users to add, delete, and clear tasks from a list.
-The application features a placeholder text in the input field for better user experience.
+This to-do list can be used for tracking the things you need to do in your daily life.

 ## Features

 - Add tasks to the list
 - Delete selected tasks
 - Clear all tasks
-- Placeholder text in the input field

 ## Requirements